General Terms and Conditions

 10.)
 Change Order.
 Either party may request change to the nature or scope of services outlined in the CSA.
 Any such request shall be sufficiently detailed to enable the other party to assess the impact of the proposed change.
 No such change will become effective until agreed in writing between the parties.

 11.)
 Past Due Accounts & Suspension of Service.
-Any fees or other amounts payable in connection with the CSA not paid by Client to Agency on or prior to the respective due date is subject to a $25 per month late fee plus an accruing interest at the rate of 3.5% per month or at the highest rate of interest permitted under applicable law, whichever is less.
+Any fees or other amounts payable in connection with the CSA not paid by Client to Agency on or prior to the respective due date shall bear accruing interest at the rate of 3.5% per month or at the highest rate of interest permitted under applicable law, whichever is less.
 Agency reserves the right to suspend service such as disabling client's website, email service, or marketing systems until final payment is made.
 Agency will attempt to notify Client by email and/or US Mail to inform client of any such pending activity.
 For website hosting, email accounts, or other marketing services which utilize third-party services or subscriptions, suspension of service does not extend the anniversary date or renewal period for those of services.

 12.)
 Default.
 For unpaid accounts in which has Agency determined Client will not meet their obligations to pay, Agency shall consider Client in default and reserves the right to permanently delete Client’s website, hosting service, email service, and/or marketing systems.
 This includes, but not limited to, retaining any unpaid portion of the project assets, design work, website development, brand concepts, and project documents.